-Jason Kowalski was raised in the Upper Midwest and moved to Laguna Beach, CA in 2005 to study painting at Laguna College of Art and Design.
-Jason’s professional career began with great success when in 2009 his first solo exhibition at Terrence Rogers Fine Art in Santa Monica, CA sold out in the first two weeks.
-He’s been exhibiting in California and throughout the country ever since and continues to recieve acclaim as a tremendous talent in the representational painting world.
-In 2012 Jason and his wife relocated to the banks of the Mississippi River in Maiden Rock, WI.
-There he finds inspiration in the beauty of rock outcroppings to the north, the high desert landscape to the south, rolling plains to the east, and the mountain landscape to the west.
+BIO Jason Kowalski was raised in the Upper Midwest.
+He moved to Laguna Beach, CA to study painting at Laguna College of Art and Design.
+Jason’s professional career began with great success when his first solo exhibition at Terrence Rogers Fine Art in Santa Monica, CA sold out in the first two weeks.
+Jason received his Bachelor's degree in Fine Art from Laguna College of Art and Design.
+Jason, his wife Maria, and three children live on the front range of the Rocky Mountains.
+At home he finds inspiration in the beauty of rock outcroppings to the north, the high desert landscape to the south, rolling plains to the east, and the mountain landscape to the west.